No Website? No problem.

 The lesson?

-Sometimes, the smallest actions can lead to huge opportunites.
+Sometimes the smallest actions lead to the biggest opportunities.